Marks & Spencer

 - Over 600 students engaged through careers and employability activities in 2015/16

 From free online innovation courses to reducing landfill through Shwopping, participating in University Council and Advisory Boards the Partnership is making a significant impact to the Business, University and wider community.
-The 'On Your Marks' networking series is aimed at external business audiences and attracts an average of 120 people per event, sign up for the next event and watch lectures from the series here.
+The 'On Your Marks' networking series is aimed at external business audiences.

 New for 2016/17 is the Leadership Development Programme and Twinning.
 M&S colleagues will share their experience and insight as part of the new development programme for University Leaders.
 Colleagues will also be offered the opportunity to be matched in a University-Business peer mentoring scheme.